"To learn a language is to have one more window from which to look at the world.” (Chinese proverb)

 At Mitton Manor French is taught across all of Key Stage 2 either by the co-ordinator or class teacher.
-We use the Early Start Scheme supplemented by the Wakefield language scheme La Jolie Ronde.
+We use the Language Angels Scheme to support our teaching of MFL.
 Our MFL curriculum is designed to progressively develop the children’s skills in learning a new language.
 Children acquire, use and apply a growing bank of vocabulary organised around topics.
 Children are encouraged and supported to develop their speaking and listening skills through an engaging mix of conversational work, singing activities and games.
 Through our teaching we aim for children to be able to build on three strands of teaching and learning: Oracy, Literacy and Intercultural Understanding.

 Cook a French meal